Hungary

 These two funding guides can help you on your way:

-Fund-finder, Guide to funding opportunities for arts and culture in Europe, beyond Creative Europe (published by IETM in English)
+Fund-finder, Guide to funding opportunities for arts and culture in Europe, beyond Creative Europe (published by IETM in English in 2019)

 It is a good idea to engage local professionals and publicists, that have an understanding of the Hungarian context in your art discipline, audience, and region.